 Should I follow the target date portfolio for my 457 exactly as it's set up?

 Target date funds are a good option if you’re not comfortable with managing your own portfolio.
 The portfolios adjust on their own as you get closer to retirement.
 One problem is that some investors may not be comfortable with the level of risk commonly associated with a long-term portfolio.
 A fund with a target date beyond ten years will typically have an aggressive allocation.
 If you have a long-term investment horizon but aren’t comfortable with an aggressive allocation, you may be in for some sleepless nights if the markets take a turn south.
-If you’re comfortable with the allocation and know what to expect, you should do fine with a target date fund.
+When you’re comfortable with the allocation and know what to expect, you should do fine with a target date fund.
 If you think you’ll hit the panic button with the first 10% drop in the market, a target date fund might not be the best fit for you.

 If you have room in your budget to max out your 457, by all means, open the 401(k).
 Not everyone has access to both plans.
 Being able to contribute to both can be a huge advantage for those that qualify for both the 457 and 401(k).